-Media focus on the gluten-free fad ignores a crying need to grasp and treat celiac disease.
-First published in Allergic Living magazine; to subscribe click here.
+Media focus on the gluten-free fad ignores a crying need for research to understand and treat celiac disease.

-Some of you may have read an article this summer in The Atlantic titled, “Science Has Begun Taking Gluten Seriously.”
+You may have read an article in The Atlantic in 2017 titled, “Science Has Begun Taking Gluten Seriously.”
 It was a welcome piece, but what struck me was that while scientists are beginning to ask questions about gluten, they aren’t always necessarily asking the right questions – at least for those of us with celiac disease.

 The Atlantic story points out a recent study with eye-catching headlines declaring that gluten does not cause heart disease.
 Great, except, people with celiac disease don’t follow a gluten-free diet to prevent heart disease.